klepikhina/klepikhina.github.io/climb_log/_posts/2021-9-26-CasualRoute.md

 ---
 layout: climb_log
-title: Casual Route, Longs Peak, CO | 5.10a - 10 pitch
+title: Casual Route, Longs Peak, CO | 5.10a - 10 pitches
 ---

 The approach to the casual route is about 6.2 miles and took us about 2.5 hours.
 We followed the trail up to Chasm Lake and circumnavigated the lake through a large boulder field to reach the base of the climb.
 We overestimated how long the approach would take and arrived at the climb at 4:30am.
 We sat under a large rock and huddled until 7am watching the sunrise.